-Bangkok’s food scene is exploding in terms of the cafe and fine-dining scene, but to me, dishes that make up an authentic Thai eating experience is all about the street food – Food straight out of roadside pushcarts or hidden amongst the maze of Bangkok night bazaars.
+Bangkok’s food scene is exploding in terms of the cafe and fine-dining scene, but to me, dishes that make up an authentic Thai eating experience are all about street food – Food straight out of roadside pushcarts, hole-in-the walls or hidden amongst the maze of Bangkok night bazaars.

 Much of Bangkok’s cuisine has a heavy Chinese/ Teochew influence which can be seen in the dishes.

-You’ll probably be doubting the cleanliness and edibility of street food, but I say, as long as there are locals purchasing from these mobile stalls it’s safe enough for our fragile stomachs to consume.
+You’ll probably be doubting the cleanliness and edibility of street food, but I say, as long as locals are purchasing from these mobile stalls it’s safe enough for our fragile stomachs to consume.

 Another area worthy of exploring for a more unique set of Thai-Chinese dishes is at Bangkok’s Chinatown (Yaowarat).